joshuarule/ccmf/content/news/first-harvest/index.md

 date: 2020-06-24T16:41:19.487Z
 title: First Harvest, Success!
 description: Catskill Community Micro Farm first harvest
+thumbnail:
+  image: img_5596.jpg
+  alt: Catskill Community Micro Farm volunteers harvesting
 ---

 Well, here it is!
-Our first full harvest of the season, donated to the Catskill Community Center Food Shelf.
+Our first full harvest of the season, donated to the <a href="http://www.catskillcommunitycenter.org/food-pantry/" target="_blank">Catskill Community Center Food Pantry</a>.

 We donated 32 bags of lettuce mix, 13 bags of spinach, 6 bags of loose kale & chard, and 6 bunches of chard.